- Home /

 - Ultrasound-guided corticosteroid injections: pain control.

-- Physiotherapy: prevent loss of function and mobility, improve endurance and strength.
+- Physical therapy: to prevent loss of function and mobility, improve endurance and strength.

-- Ultrasound-guided PRP injections: stimulate tendon repair and regeneration.
+- Ultrasound-guided PRP injections: to stimulate tendon repair and regeneration.

-Since there is no unified therapeutic protocol for the conservative management of lateral epicondylitis, a combination of analgesic, rehabilitation-physiotherapeutic, and infiltrative pharmacological treatment is usually the standard.
+Since there is no unified therapeutic protocol for the conservative management of lateral epicondylitis, a combination of analgesic, rehabilitation-physical, and infiltrative pharmacological treatment is usually the standard.

-Within this available therapeutic arsenal, we find platelet-rich plasma, popularly known as PRP (https://drjordijimenez.com/en/treatments/infiltrations-with-platelet-rich-plasma-prp).
+Among this available therapeutic arsenal is platelet-rich plasma, popularly known as PRP (https://drjordijimenez.com/en/treatments/infiltrations-with-platelet-rich-plasma-prp).

 The platelet factors provided by PRP attract, activate, and mobilize the cellularity necessary for tendon repair and regeneration, which is the primary objective.